Pookie119/calendarApp/README.md

 **Real-Time Updating:** The calendar interface is immediately updated following the removal or adding of a event.

 ## Technologies Used

 **Java:** This was the core programming language used for developing the application.

 **AWT (Abstract Window Toolkit):** Used to create the app's GUI.

 **Java Collections Framework:** Used for management of the users events.
-Specifically by utilizing a map structure for efficient starage and retrival
+Specifically by utilizing a map structure for efficient starage and retrival.

 **JSON:** Utilized for reading and writting event data to files in JSON format so that user events where properly stored and not lost between app uses.